Kenya court orders reopening of rights groups' bank accounts

-MOMBASA, Kenya, Nov 12 (Reuters) - A Kenyan court on Thursday lifted an order to freeze the bank accounts of two Muslim human rights organisations which had been blocked over alleged links to terrorism funding.
+MOMBASA, Kenya (Reuters) - A Kenyan court on Thursday lifted an order to freeze the bank accounts of two Muslim human rights organizations which had been blocked over alleged links to terrorism funding.

 In June, Muslims for Human Rights (MUHURI) and Haki Afrika were removed from a list of entities associated with the Somali Islamist group Al Shabaab, which has killed more than 400 people in Kenya over the last two years.

-But the government failed to remove the clamp on the groups’ bank accounts, paralysing their activities and prompting the lawsuit.
+But the government failed to remove the clamp on the groups’ bank accounts, paralyzing their activities and prompting the lawsuit.

 “The freezing of accounts was unconstitutional, illegal and in violation of the petitioners’ fundamental rights to freedom to own property,” Judge Anyara Emukule said in his ruling, given in the port city of Mombasa.